Route: West Face

 Partners: Ted, Christy, Dirk Bockelmann, Peter Light

-Sometimes you should quit while you’re ahead.
+Sometimes, you should quit while you’re ahead.

+I guess you don’t know the good days without experiencing the bad ones.
 It would be nice to get Antero with better snow someday.